charvolant/de-calixtinus/doc/CAMINO.md

 The planner chooses between alternative sequences of legs based on minimum penance.

 A more complex leg can include travel type and alter the time and distance calculations.
-For examople, a leg by ferry, rather than walking, might be:
+For example, a leg by ferry, rather than walking, might be:

 ```json
 {